 We invite you to come be a part of the Tennessee River Agriculture Exposition, at the Decatur County Fairgrounds.

 Different events will be held throughout the week offering a variety of activities that will provide something of interest to everyone.
-One goal of TRAE is to bring back an event that promotes our Decatur County and surrounding area agriculture industry and spotlights our rural heritage.
+The goal of TRAE is to promote the Tennessee River's agricultural industry and spotlight our rural heritage.

 Continuing to educate our population as to the importance of our largest industry, agriculture, is as important today as it has ever been.
 The industry produces agricultural products and timber that are safe and dependable at the same time conserving our nation's natural resources.